 2911 San Jacinto Blvd.

-For those looking to have a non-traditional Christmas, jingle all the way to The Eleanor.
-This West 5th Street bar will have its regular food and drink menu available.
+For those looking to have a non-traditional Christmas, jingle all the way to Miracle on 5th Street at The Eleanor.
+This West Fifth Street bar will have its regular food and drink menu available.
 When it comes to the latter, you can choose between 13 cocktails and three shots, plus a selection of beer and wine.

 With your drinks, you can order comfort food items like a grilled cheese sandwich, tomato bisque soup, and snickerdoodle cookies.